 - When you click on Allow, you will be directed back to the Instabug dashboard where you can choose the organization and assignee to forward your issues to.
 You can also choose the information that will be attached to the ticket.

 Now Instabug will test the integration by sending a sample report to your dashboard.
 If all goes well you will be taken to the last step of the process.
-At the final page, you can give your integration a title and enable automatic forwarding for bugs, crashes, and/or chats.
+At the final page, you can give your integration a title and enable automatic forwarding for bugs, and/or crashes.

 Pro Tip: You can set up multiple Zendesk integrations for the same app, each with their own settings.
-For instance, you can set up a Zendesk integration that forwards bugs and crashes to a specific team member and another that forwards chats to a support agent, and one that forwards suggestions to your product team.
+For instance, you can set up a Zendesk integration that forwards bugs and crashes to engineering, another that forwards questions to a support agent, and one that forwards suggestions to your product team.
 You can also customize the information attached to each one.
 Just make sure you give your integrations a good name that will help you recognize them later.

 As the number of your incoming support requests and tickets increase, it becomes increasingly harder to triage and assign them.
 By combining Instabug’s Report Categories, Tags, and Rules with Zendesk’s Triggers, Automations, and Macros, you can automate a lot of the process.
 This will help you make sure your tickets are quickly assigned to the right team member and that they are notified.

 Enable your users to categorize their issues